This dimension covers the degree to which the statistical product meets user needs in both coverage and content.

 This report is a National Statistic and is produced according to the Code of Practice for Official Statistics.

-Some of the information in this report has been previously published.
+Most of the information in this report has been previously published.
 The sources of the information are trusted sources; the majority being either National or Official Statistics.
 Most sources referenced in this report include a Methodology section for further information.

 Hospital admissions data